w3c/secure-the-web-forward-workshop/papers/wip.md

 ## Author's background

 I've been working on browser JavaScript runtime security specifically for supply chain security for the past 5 years, focusing mostly on realms security research.
 In general, most of my work so far was about browser JavaScript security in all sorts of aspects.
-I currently lead the research and work around realms security in MetaMask, and work on Snow being an open source WIP solution for this probelm.
+I currently lead the research and work around realms security in MetaMask, and work on Snow being an open source WIP solution for this problem.

 ## Links to related supporting resources